Why is it that most people never even come close to realizing their potential?

 The SR Training Pillars help you avoid these mistakes and finally accomplish your big goals – like losing 80 pounds or running a PR that you previously thought was impossible.
 It’s the same philosophy that’s helped hundreds of thousands of runners for years.

-Runners who invest in my programs – the PR Race Plan (a custom training plan), 1-on-1 Coaching (full coaching with unlimited support), or the SR Boot Camp (a 28 day course on becoming more consistent) – know that they get the exact strategies to implement this coaching philosophy.
+Runners who invest in my programs – the PR Race Plan (a custom training plan), Team Strength Running (group coaching, custom training plan software, and a lot more), or Injury Prevention for Runners (SR’s most comprehensive and popular program) – know that they get the exact strategies to implement this coaching philosophy.

 It’s also weaved throughout the nearly 300 articles on SR. Use it to crush your goals and get faster.
 I hope it helps.